yoshida-lab/XenonPy/docs/source/index.rst

 =============

 XenonPy named from element Xenon_.
-We did a `Graphical Lasso` calculation with our elemental descriptor to find the relationship between elements.
+We did a ``Graphical Lasso`` calculation with our ``build-in`` elemental descriptors to find the relationship between elements.
-In Bonacich’s centrality calculation, Xenon got the lowest score which means the most isolated element.
+Xenon_ got the lowest score when using Bonacich’s centrality calculation, that means Xenon_ is the most isolated element.
-This is very interesting because the element's name xenon from the Greek word **ξένος [xenos]** also meaning 'foreign(er)', 'strange(r)', or 'guest'!
+This is very interesting because the name **Xenon** from the Greek word **ξένος [xenos]** also meaning 'foreign(er)', 'strange(r)', or 'guest'!

+Maybe it's just a coincidence but the result showed the potential of using ML in material design.
+We all love this story, so we named our package **XenonPy /ˈziːnɒnˈpaɪ/**.

 .. figure:: _static/glasso.png
     :alt: Graphical Lasso